MayaPosch/HD44780_i2c/README.md

 ![](HD44780_i2c.jpg)

-This project is a basic I2C expander module that allows for interfacing with a variety of 14 to 16-pin, HD44780-compatible displays:
+This project is an I2C expander module based around a Texas Instruments TCA6416A I2C GPIO expander.
+It allows for interfacing with a variety of 14 to 16-pin, HD44780-compatible displays:

 - 14-pin without backlight.
 - 16-pin with A/K backlight pins after pin 14.